-As an investment trust, the Company has no employees, but the culture of the Board is to promote strong governance and a long-term investment outlook with an emphasis on investing in businesses that can deliver sustainable value to shareholders.
-Therefore, the Board asks the Company's Investment Manager to invest in stocks that fulfil the traditional metrics of the value style and possess a business model that is sustainable in the long term.
+As an investment trust, the Company has no employees, but the culture of the Board is to promote strong governance and a long-term investment outlook with an emphasis on investing in businesses that can deliver value to shareholders over an extended time horizon.
+Therefore, the Board asks the Company's Investment Manager to invest in stocks that fulfil the traditional metrics of the value style and possess a business model that is resilient in the long term.

-Environmental, Social & Governance ("ESG") and Stewardship Issues
+Environmental, Social & Governance ("ESG") Issues